jamesdonoh/mobile-applications/report.md

 - the view(s) layer are the Android `View` classes (usually instantiated through the layout file mechanism), which are able to draw themselves and handle user input
 - the 'controller' is collection of the `Activity`, `Fragment` and/or `Service` classes that contain all the application logic and manage the flow of data between the model and view layers

-According to [@fowler] the model in MVC should be essentially non-visual and not depend on any user interface components.
+According to Fowler [-@fowler] the model in MVC should be essentially non-visual and not depend on any user interface components.
 In practical terms, this strongly suggests that the model classes in an Android app should not `import` any Java classes that correspond to user interface features, such as `View`s or `Fragment`s.
 Where model classes have unit tests, this also allows them to be run in isolation without any dependency on a specific version of the Android API.

 Another way that separation between model and presentation can be encouraged is to use a separate Java package for the model classes.
 Fields and methods that are only used within model classes can therefore be declared as package-private through the omission of any explicit access level modifier [@javaaccesscontrol].
 This helps to restrict access to the model from other packages (such as those containing user interface classes) to its public interface, and supports the object-oriented design principle of encapsulation [@booch].
 As a secondary benefit, it permits the model implementation (for example, the choice of persistence layer) to change without affecting the rest of the application.